MPM Logo

 What STA includes

-• Providing respite to someone who lives with informal supports (like a family member), so everyone gets a break (respite care).
-This helps to sustain the informal supports.
+A common reason to access STA is to provide respite to someone who lives with informal supports (like a family member).
+Respite care means everyone gets a break, which helps to sustain the informal supports (while ensuring day-to-day needs are still being met).

-If you believe your disability means you require non-traditional STA (from a provider offering individual support), the National Disability Insurance Agency (NDIA) will need evidence to support your request before funding can be approved (in writing).
+If you believe your disability means you require non-traditional Short Term Accommodation (from a provider offering individual support), the National Disability Insurance Agency (NDIA) will need evidence to support your request before funding can be approved (in writing).

 The NDIS may fund STA if it: